The Best Attractions in Langkawi

 And what about golf?

-The weather god wasn’t good to us while we were in Langkawi, but we could play a round of golf at the 99 East Golf Club at the beginning of our stay.
+The weather god wasn’t good for us while we were in Langkawi, but we could play a round of golf at the 99 East Golf Club at the beginning of our stay.
 We liked the place very much and we had a good round.
-If you want to read more about it, just go to James’ golf blog on our Quick Pars page and read about the 99 East Golf Club.
+If you want to read more about it, just go to James’ golf blog on our Golf page and read about the 99 East Golf Club.

 And, what about the real reason why we ended up in Langkawi?
 The Els Club Teluk Datai!
 After days of rain, we finally woke up to sunshine.
 We immediately rented a car so as not to miss this weather and drove to Teluk Datai.
 But unfortunately, I wasn’t feeling well that day, and couldn’t play.
 Life is not a picnic, and it just wasn’t meant for me this time.
 Even though I was very sad at the beginning of the day, I was glad that at least James could play.
 And I was able to take relaxed pictures and had fun driving the golf buggy while enjoying the views.